ITheP/Arksplorer/Arksplorer/README.md

 - Right click on colors to set that as the Filter Color
 - Custom marker (click on map)
 - Zoom into map (centered on selected dino or custom marker)

+1.23.0 - The flappy wing
+- Level filter includes selected level properly
+- Saving a few extra settings to user settings
+- YouTube browser (as people end up watching watching loads of ark related ones)
+- Mouse wheel zooms in and out
+- Last 3 dino's selected appear in Ark Wikipedia and Dododex webbrowser tabs quick link buttons
+- Alarm times changed a bit (removed rarely used ones)
+- Alarm has +/- 1 minute buttons now to increase/decrease current timer
+- Alarm will now flash window as well
+- Changed button highlighting to make it look a bit nicer
+- Misc. optimisations

 ToDo:
 - Handle WebView2 browser crashes https://github.com/MicrosoftEdge/WebView2Feedback/issues/774